emacsway/emacsway.github.io/_sources/en/service-layer.txt

     are few things that are less logical than business logic.
     («Patterns of Enterprise Application Architecture» [#fnpoeaa]_)

-In addition to the above, the service layer can perform the following responsibilities:
+In addition to the above, the service layer can carry the following responsibilities:

 - To combine the parts of an atomic operation (for example, application should to save the data in the database, in the redis, and in the file system within a single business transaction or should to roll back all).
 - To hide the data source (here it duplicates the responsibility of the pattern `Repository`_) and can be omitted if there are no other reasons.